 - In re Facebook Biometric Info.
 Privacy Litig., 290 F. Supp.
 3d 948 (N.D.
 Cal.
 2018), aff’d 932 F.3d 1264 (9th Cir.
-2019): Defeated Facebook’s attempt to deprive its users of a federal forum to adjudicate their claims for wrongful collection of biometric information in violation of state privacy statute.
+2019): Defeated Facebook’s attempt to deprive its users of a federal forum to adjudicate their claims for wrongful collection of biometric information in violation of the Illinois Biometric Information Privacy Act (BIPA).
+Case settled for $650 million — the largest consumer privacy settlement on record.

 - Henderson v.
 United Student Aid Funds, Inc., 918 F.3d 1068 (9th Cir.
-2019): Won reversal of summary judgment in Telephone Consumer Protection Act (TCPA) case on the basis that the defendant could be held liable for ratifying the actions of its callers, even though it did not place the calls itself.
+2019): In a decision with wide-ranging implications for the federal common law of agency, won reversal of summary judgment on the basis that the defendant could be held liable for ratifying the actions of its contracted debt collectors.

 - Clark v.
 Gannett Co, Inc., 2018 IL App (1st) 172041: Obtained reversal of denial of sanctions motion against professional objector attorneys who “engaged in a fraud on the court” by attempting to “escape responsibility by appearing not to practice law in [Illinois].”